recallthis/githubtesting/README.md

 I want to switch into another layer for one keypress only.

-Layer-next is defined in the tutorial as affecting only one subsequent press:
+Layer-next seems to meet this requirement as defined in the tutorial:

 ```
 'layer-next', once pressed, primes KMonad to handle the next press from some